George Reeves: Superman

 In June 1951, Reeves was offered the role of Superman in a new television series titled Adventures of Superman.
 He was initially reluctant to take the role because, like many actors of his time, he considered television unimportant and believed few would see his work.
 The half-hour films were shot on tight schedules; at least two shows were made every six days.
-According to commentaries on the Adventures of Superman DVD sets, multiple scripts were filmed simultaneously to take advantage of the standing sets; for example, all the "Perry White's office" scenes for three or four episodes would be shot the same day and the various "apartment" scenes would be done consecutively.
+According to commentaries on the Adventures of Superman DVD sets, multiple scripts were filmed simultaneously to take advantage of the standing sets; for example, all the "Perry White's office" scenes for three or four episodes would be shot the same day, and the various "apartment" scenes would also be done consecutively.

 Reeves's career as Superman had begun with Superman and the Mole Men, a film intended both as a B-picture and as the pilot for the TV series.
 Immediately after completing it, Reeves and the crew began production of the first season's episodes, all shot over 13 weeks in the summer of 1951.
 The series went on the air the following year, and Reeves was amazed at becoming a national celebrity.
 In 1952, the struggling ABC Network purchased the show for national broadcast, which gave him greater visibility.

 The Superman cast members had restrictive contracts preventing them from taking other work that might interfere with the series.
 Except for the second season, the Superman schedule was brief (13 shows shot two per week, a total of seven weeks out of a year), but all had a "30-day clause", which meant that the producers could demand their exclusive services for a new season on four weeks' notice.
 This prevented long-term work on major films with long schedules, stage plays that might lead to a lengthy run, or any other series work.

-Reeves, however, earned additional income from personal appearances.
-He had affection for his young fans, and took his role-model status seriously.
+Reeves, however, was able to leverage his new role and earn additional income by making numerous personal appearances.
+He had affection for his young fans and took his role-model status seriously.
 He avoided smoking cigarettes where children could see him and eventually quit smoking.
 He kept his private life discreet, including a romantic relationship with Toni Mannix, wife of Metro-Goldwyn-Mayer general manager Eddie Mannix.